 Visual cues: Inside ICC NTA’s first all-virtual modular plant inspection

-As part of its expansion in the United States, European hotel chain CitizenM is building a 296-room, 105-foot-tall modular hotel in Washington, D.C.
+As part of its expansion in the United States, award-winning Dutch lifestyle and hotel brand citizenM is building a 296-room, 105-foot-tall modular hotel in Washington, D.C., the brand’s second in that city.
 When the global pandemic threatened to slow construction, the hotel chain sought new possibilities.

 Two of NTA’s top inspectors participated in a few practice inspections to demonstrate the possibility of a virtual approach, to optimize necessary procedures and to ensure DCRA and NTA approval.
 By the summer of 2020, NTA put in place its first official all-virtual inspection of modular systems.

 The new hotel in Washington, D.C. — citizenM’s second property in DC following the recent opening of citizenM Washington DC Capitol — will incorporate more than 200 steel-framed hotel rooms.
 Each room is about 150 square feet, which includes a fully furnished bedroom, hallway, and bathroom with beds, fixtures, doors and windows.
 The modules are manufactured by Polish company Polcom Group for citizenM.
 Once completed, the modules are wrapped, pressurized and shipped to the site.

 During construction, NTA is responsible for inspecting all aspects of the modules from the structural subfloor and penetration of fire-rated assemblies to the mechanical, electrical and plumbing systems.
 They also evaluate material certifications and installation procedures.
 During the first inspection phase, about 50 modules were under construction on the manufacturing facility floor in Poland.